AntHanna23/CIS-Benchmarks-Hardening-Linux/README.md

 CIS-Benchmarks-Hardening-Linux
 =========

-This role is to apply the CIS Benchmarks Security Implementations to CentOS 7, Ubuntu 18.04, Linux distributions to allow admins to harden every Unix Server in their envirnoment in quickly.
-Partitioning will need to be done manuallyss
+This role is to apply the CIS Benchmarks Security Implementations to RedHat and Debian Linux distributions to allow admins to harden every Unix Server in their envirnoment in quickly.
+This role can be used immediatly and can be changed to fit your need because of the heavy use of variables for pathing/
-Requirements
 ------------

 Requirments for the Ansible Management Server is just to have Ansible, and a connection to the servers that you would like to provision